Myrinw/myrinw/README.md

 ### Hi there 👋

 My name is myrin.
-My stack for making awesome (web)apps is:
+My stack for making awesome webapps is:

 - Html/Css/Scss
 - Javascript/Typescript